-Dr. Yu Kwong Li (see above)
+Dr. Yu Kwong Li

 Affiliated Hospital-Based Clinics

-Dr. Mel Schwartz, Chief of Dentistry
+Dr. Mel Schwartz, Director of General Practice Residency Program

 Dr. Melvin Schwartz is a hospital based General Dentist and Associate Professor at the Faculty of Dentistry.
 He was Director of the General Dentistry Residency Program based at the Jewish General Hospital for many years and remains actively involved in the supervision of dental residents at the JGH.